 Responding to market conditions, fuel oil and natural gas have been historically used whenever each respective fuel is least expensive.
-In 2018, natural gas prices were lower than fuel oil prices for most of the year.
-As a result, natural gas was used to meet over 98 percent of the heating and cooling needs of the Laboratory's major facilities.
+In 2019, natural gas prices were lower than fuel oil prices for the entire year.
+As a result, natural gas was used to meet over 99 percent of the heating and cooling needs of the Laboratory's major facilities.
 Given the price disparity between natural gas and oil, the Laboratory will continue to purchase natural gas over oil, further reducing GHG emissions.
 Additional information on natural gas and fuel oil use can be found in Chapter 4.

-BNL continues to participate in available electric load reduction curtailment programs.
-Through this program, the Laboratory has agreed to reduce electrical demand during critical days throughout the summer when New York Independent System Operator expects customer demand to meet or exceed the available supply.
-In return, BNL sometimes receives a rebate for each mega-watt reduced on each curtailment day.
+BNL continues to participate in available electric load reduction curtailment programs when available.
+Through these programs, the Laboratory agrees to reduce electrical demand during critical days throughout the summer when New York Independent System Operator expects customer demand to meet or exceed the available supply.
+In return, BNL sometimes receives a rebate for each megawatt reduced on each curtailment day.
 The Laboratory strives to keep electric loads at a minimum during the summer by scheduling operations at the Relativistic Heavy Ion Collider to avoid peak demand periods.
-This scheduling reduced the electric demand by 25 MW, saving approximately \$1.0 million in electric demand costs and helping to maintain the reliability of the Long Island Power Authority (LIPA) electric system to meet all its users' needs.
-BNL also maintains a contract with the New York Power Authority that resulted in an overall cost avoidance of \$27.7 million.
+This scheduling reduces the electric demand by approximately 25 megawatts (MW), saving approximately \$1.0 million in electric demand costs and helping to maintain the reliability of the Long Island Power Authority (LIPA) electric system to meet all its users' needs.
+BNL also maintains a contract with the New York Power Authority that resulted in an overall cost avoidance of \$27.7 million for 2019.

-In 2018, BNL's energy supply includes approximately 120 million kWh of clean, renewable hydropower energy, 1.1 million kWh of on-site generated solar photovoltaic (PV), and 62.6 million kWh of purchased renewable energy certificates (REC).
+In 2019, BNL's energy supply included 119 million kWh of clean, renewable hydropower energy, 1.0 million kWh of on-site generated solar photovoltaic (PV), and 20 million kWh of purchased renewable energy certificates (REC).
 The Laboratory will continue to seek alternative energy sources to meet its future energy needs, support federally required "green" initiatives, and reduce energy costs.